What is a Piston Compressor and How Does it Work?

 What is a Piston Compressor?

-A piston or reciprocating compressor is a type of air compressor that uses one or more pistons to compress air.
-Piston compressors work on the displacement principle.
+A piston or reciprocating compressor is a classic and time-tested type of air compressor that uses one or more pistons to compress air.
+Piston compressors work on the positive displacement principle.
 As the piston moves downward in the cylinder, it draws air into the cylinder through an inlet valve.
 Likewise, as the piston moves upward, it compresses the air and forces it out through an outlet valve into an air tank.
+This mechanism is one of the oldest types of compressors available and is a cornerstone of the compressed air industry.

 How Does a Piston Compressor Work?